 The remainder include Chinese, Vietnamese, Cham and Khmer Loeu.

 The Khmer language is a member of the Mon-Khmer subfamily

 of the Austroasiatic language group.

-and is often the language of instruction in various
+is often the language of instruction in various schools and universities.

-as well as members of the business-classes, have favored
+as members of the business-classes, have favored learning English

-learning English and it is gradually becoming the more
+and it is gradually becoming the more widely-known.

-revived, is the main religion, but Christianity is spreading
+is the main religion, but Christianity is spreading in the country.

 the country, and later Meng Keo Pichenda.

-when the Mekong river begins to sink back to its normal
+the Mekong river begins to sink back to its normal levels.

 Rice, as in other South East Asian countries, is the